dds/bosabosa.org/content/blog/why-review-code/index.md

 I wanted to list some of the ways I have seen code-review go wrong:

-1. **Massive dump** code review.
-I regularly see senior developers dump huge code reviews with several thousand lines of delta and pages of description on their juniors.
+1. **Massive code dump review.** I regularly see senior developers dump huge code reviews with several thousand lines of delta and pages of description on their juniors.
 The juniors spend days reviewing, maybe add a few comments here or there, approve, and then the code goes to production and all hell